tomislavmedak/tomislavmedak.github.io/CV_TMedak.md

 ## Publications

-*Where no collaboration is indicated, I am the sole author or editor by me.
+*Where no collaboration is indicated, I am the sole author or editor.
 Peer-reviewed articles and chapters are noted as such.*

 <!-- TOC -->